-Collaborators: Dante Marino, Ibukunoluwa Bankole, Amanda Arens, Travis J. Prochaska, Audrey Kalil, Jingwei Guo, Gongjun Shi, Zhaohui Liu, Luis del Rio, Kishore Chittem and Anitha Chirumamilla
+Collaborators: Dante Marino, Ibukunoluwa Bankole, Amanda Arens, Larissa Jennings, Gongjun Shi,

+Zhaohui Liu, Luis del Rio, and Anitha Chirumamilla

 Take Home Message: An ongoing clubroot survey for over six years in various counties of North Dakota indicates a threat to the canola crop if proper attention is not given towards longer crop rotations (one in three years).
-In addition, growers should consider growing an available clubroot resistant canola variety in endemic areas and following proper equipment sanitation.
+In addition, producers should grow an available clubroot resistant canola variety in endemic areas and follow proper equipment sanitation.
 Cleaning equipment thoroughly after working in a clubroot infected field is highly recommended since the primary mechanism of spread between fields is the movement of infested soil on farm equipment.